 While this case involved a corrections officer, it seems to have equal application to police officers.
 As such, this decision should make public employers reconsider their threats of termination when they assert that police officers have lied in the course of an internal affairs investigation.

-Download the Sherriff Decision
+Download The Decision

 In another case involving the Suffolk County Sheriff, Sheriff of Suffolk County v.
 AFSCME Council 93 (Feb.
 13, 2007), the Massachusetts Appeals Court rejected another effort to void a public employer’s attack on an arbitrator’s award of reinstatement.

 This case dealt with a corrections officer terminated for excessive sick leave – sick leave, incidentally, caused by a work-related injury (restraining an unruly prisoner).
 The arbitrator interpreted the sick leave policy and found that, contrary to the Sheriff’s claims, the absences were not “undocumented” as the officer provided supporting medical documentation.
 The arbitrator ordered reinstatement.